adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 - **multimedia 2:** chapters 6 & 7
 - **multimedia 3:** chapters 8, 9, & 10

-### Workshops
+### Workshops: multimedia tutorial

 Choose a multimedia authoring tool that you know well or want to become expert in.
-Prepare an hour-long workshop that you will lead for your peers on using this tool.
+Design a 10-15 minute tutorial that describes how (and why/when) to use it.
 If it is a large or complex tool (GIMP, Tableau), then choose a specific feature or technique to cover.

 Your workshop should: